Odd cases: 305-523-5792Even cases: 305-523-5794Courtroom Deputy: Betty Rodriguez, 305-523-5282, email@example.com

 With regard to sealed filings, counsel shall comply with the local rules.
 When filing documents with multiple attachments, counsel shall file such a document with bookmarks within the PDF image.
 This is especially true in the case of large transcripts of underlying proceedings in habeas cases, social security appeals, and the like.
 Proposed orders should be submitted by email to email@example.com in Microsoft Word format, subject to being revised.

 In cases where the presiding District Judge refers all pretrial discovery to Judge Reid, the Court will issue a standing discovery order with specific discovery procedures for use in the event of a discovery dispute.
 Written discovery motions are not permitted without leave of Court.
 Counsel are to confer first and, if Court intervention is necessary, contact Chambers for the setting of a hearing.
+Personal conferral, in person or by telephone, is required unless the opposing party or counsel refuses to confer, in which case the moving party should advise the Court in the motion of such good faith efforts to confer and the opposing party or counsels refusal.
 A sample order is attached.

 Discovery Procedures Sample Order

 The parties are encouraged to familiarize themselves with the Local Rules of the Southern District of Florida, which are available at: https://www.flsd.uscourts.gov/local-rules-and-procedures.
 Attorneys must consult and comply with Orders and Court Rules.

 Do NOT wait until one month before discovery cutoff before commencing discovery.
 Lack of diligence does not constitute good cause for extension of discovery cutoff.

 In discovery matters, attorneys' failure to communicate usually causes the most problems.
 Do not certify attempt at conferring with opposing counsel without personally talking with counsel.
 Emailed requests for conference, with no response, usually are not enough to certify compliance with the Rule.